CherylEThomas/milestone-project-2/README.md

 The project was deployed to GitHub Pages using the following steps...

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/CherylEThomas/portfolio-project)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/CherylEThomas/milestone-project-2)
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
 3. Scroll down the Settings page until you locate the "Pages" Section in the left hand side menu.
 4. Under "Source", click the dropdown called "None" and select "Main Branch".
 5. Click "Save" and refresh the page.
 6. Locate the now published site link in the "GitHub Pages" section.

-The link created for the site is [here](https://cherylethomas.github.io/portfolio-project/)
+The link created for the site is [here](https://cherylethomas.github.io/milestone-project-2/)

 ## Credits
 ***

 ### Code

-* The Code Institute tutorial projects for Love Running, Whiskey Drop and Rosie's Resume were utilised for inspiration and code elements throughout the project.
+* The Code Institute tutorials were utilised for inspiration and code elements throughout the project.
 Comments in the code indicate where these were used more clearly.
 Where code from tutorial projects was used, this was modified and altered by myself to suit this project.

-* [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/download/) Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+* [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/download/) Bootstrap Library used within the project mainly to make site responsive using the Bootstrap Grid System.

 ### Content